 Inverted Based Design

 Inverter technology allows for more power to be stored in a smaller box.
-This technology is what makes possible packing 200 amps of power in a 46 lbs unit.
+This technology is what makes it possible to pack 200 amps of power in a 46 lbs unit.
 It used an internal microcomputer to store and disperse the power.

 The technology also makes this welding machine portable.
-So you can take it anywhere where your work requires.
+So you can take it anywhere where your work requires it.
 If you want to make it even easier to move it around, you can also buy an optional wheeled cart.